Gunn-GAtM/gatm/README.md

 Simple enough.
 What's not so simple is the actual building process, as we encounter some of LaTeX's most stupefying characteristics.

 Building works with `python build.py`.
 We can either give it command line arguments, or if no arguments are provided, we enter an interactive mode.
 To build everything in build, run `python build.py all`, which builds the textbook and answer key and then excerpts all chapters.
-To build the textbook ONLY, run `python build.py textbook`, which will not update textbook_chapters/.
-To build the textbook and chapters, run `python build.py textbook_chapters`.
+To build the textbook ONLY, run `python build.py textbook_no_chapters`, which will not update textbook_chapters/.
+To build the textbook and chapters, run `python build.py textbook`.
 Similarly, building the answer key is just
-`python build.py key`, and with chapters, `python build.py key_chapters`.
-In this case, the cover, credits and glossary are considered chapters, though they don't contribute to the chapter index.
+`python build.py key`, and without chapters, `python build.py key_no_chapters`.

-To build a specific chapter for *testing*, run `python build.py --chapter <chapter index or name>`, like `python build.py --chapter 10`, which will dump "chapter.pdf" into the folder "10 Rotations of the Plane".
-To see the cover, we can do `python build.py --chapter cover`, et cetera.
-In this case, building does *not* build the entire textbook.
-It *only* builds the given chapter, and doesn't do any excerpting.
+To build a specific chapter for *testing*, run `python build.py textbook -c <chapter index or name>`, like `python build.py textbook -c 10`, which will dump "chapter.pdf" into the folder "10 Rotations of the Plane".
+In this case, the only meaningful operations are "all", which test builds both the chapter and answer key; "chapter"; "key"; "clean_logs".
+In this case, building does not build the entire textbook; it *only* builds the given chapter, and doesn't do any excerpting.
 This is mostly the same as the real deal and is optimal for testing, but has the following discrepancies:
 - No cross-references (to figures or questions outside of the current chapter)
 - Differing page numbers
 - Incorrect chapter number

 The build is fast, but slightly incorrect, and dumps the PDF into the *chapter folder*, not the build folder, because it's not intended for students to see.
-It also automatically opens the document (this is configurable) to aid immediate testing.
-To build the corresponding key similarly, run `python build.py --key <chapter index or name>`.
 To build a chapter for *production*, where we put it into the folder "build/chapters/", we first need to build the entire document (either gatm.pdf or gatm_key.pdf) and then *excerpt* the chapter from the full document.
 Otherwise there will be some small differences from the main document (most notably, cross-references like "see question 6 on page 3" will appear as "see question ?? on page ??").

 #### How does building work?